minstr22/Near-Protocol-warchest/README.md

-for Guildnet
+# Guildnet.
 Install near-cli
 git clone https://github.com/near-guildnet/near-cli.git
 cd near-cli
-# sudo may be needed.
 npm install -g

-Setting up your environment
+# Setting up your environment
+.
 To use the guildnet network you need to update the environment via the command line.
 Open a command prompt and run